-We shall also explore the problem of discrimination.
+In this chapter, we shall also explore the problem of discrimination.
 Being at the lower end of the income distribution and being poor are more prevalent among racial minorities and among women than among white males.
 To a degree, this situation may reflect discrimination.
 We shall investigate the economics of discrimination and its consequences for the victims and for the economy.
 We shall also assess efforts by the public sector to eliminate discrimination.